5 Startups that Failed in 2021 | Unboxing Startups

 Their long-term plan was to get students placed in these companies and get a commission as per selection.
 But, fast-forwarding to April 2016, even after raising 16 crores, the company filed to take off the company marking another failure in the ed-tech industry.

 What went wrong?

-As per the close source, the primary reason was the lack of funding, and they didn’t find investors at the right time.
+As per a close source, the primary reason was the lack of funding, and they didn’t find investors at the right time.

-The second reason was that most colleges usually tied up with travel agents for industrial visits at minimum cost.
-As a result, Purple Squirrel couldn’t make it due to lack of volume.
-To stay competitive, Purple Squirrel burned its own cash.
+The second reason was that most colleges usually tied up with travel agents for industrial visits at a minimum cost.
+As a result, Purple Squirrel couldn’t make it due to a lack of volume.
+To stay competitive, Purple Squirrel burned its cash.
 And their margin started to disappear.